Whitney-Nihi/alx-low_level_programming/0x08-recursion/README.md

--void _print_rev_recursion(char *s) - Function prints a string in reverse -int _strlen_recursion(char *s) - Function returns the length of a string -int factorial(int n) -  Function returns the factorial of a given number
+-void _print_rev_recursion(char *s) - Function prints a string in reverse -int _strlen_recursion(char *s) - Function returns the length of a string -int factorial(int n) -  Function returns the factorial of a given number -int _pow_recursion(int x, int y) - Function returns the value of x raised to the power of y